 2. Fiber Type: Polyester and nylon are the two most prominent synthetic fibers naturally ready to block UV light.
 Natural fibers like cotton or linen tend to be more open.
 They are less effective in regard to protection quotients unless their spacing is very tight.
 While you can find specially treated versions of almost any fabric, the best starting point is a fiber and structure that are naturally protective.

 4. Condition: A fabric's UPF rating can change when it's wet or stretched.
 Stretching pulls the fibers apart.
 This can lower the protection level.
 This is why a stable, dense knit is so important for swimwear and activewear.
+For stricter validation, the UV Standard 801 protocol tests fabrics after stretching, wetting, and abrasion to simulate real-world use.

 Conclusion: Choose Structure for Lasting Protection